 4-1860 Warren, USA - 1-16-1913 Norwalk, USABack to Artist IndexView Artists Paintings

-Addison Thomas Millar must have been a young artist of evident talent, at least from the point of view of the sponsors of the magazine, The Youth's Companion, for they awarded him prizes for three consecutive years, 1877-1879, when Millar was only in his late teens.
+Addison Thomas Millar must have been a young artist of evident talent, at least from the point of view of the sponsors of the magazine, The Youth's Companion, for they awarded him prizes for three consecutive years, 1877-1879 when Millar was only seventeen years old.

-Addison Thomas Millar moved to Cleveland in 1879 and New York City in 1883.
-In the former city he studied with DeScott Evans and began painting portraits as well as landscapes.
-In New York, he worked at the Art Students League, studying etching and painting.
+Addison Thomas Millar moved to Cleveland in 1879, he studied with DeScott Evans and began painting portraits as well as landscapes.
+He then moved to New York City in 1883 where he worked at the Art Students League, studying etching and painting.
 Millar was a pupil of landscape painter William M. Chase during 1892 at the Shinnecock School.
-His exhibitions at this time included Philadelphia, Boston and Chicago galleries, as well as the Society of American Artists and the National Academy of Design.
+He held exhibitions in Philadelphia, Boston and Chicago galleries, as well as the Society of American Artists and the National Academy of Design.

-Influences: William Merritt Chase, DeScott Evans, Boldini, Benjamin Constant, Henri Martin
+Artists Influencing Addison Thomas Millar: William Merritt Chase, DeScott Evans, Boldini, Benjamin Constant, Henri Martin.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.